cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

     ) external override returns (bytes32);
 ```

 In `ex01SendMessageToL2`, we first construct the message (the payload).
 It is an array of `uint256`.
 Then we call `StarknetCore.sendMessageToL2`.
-The first parameter is the L2 contract.
-The second is the selector (or the `sn_keccak` hash of the signature of the function we cant to call on L2) and then the payload.
+The first parameter is the L2 contract address.
+The second is the selector (or the `sn_keccak` hash of the name of the function we want to call on L2), followed by the payload.
 We add a fee to it as a `msg.value` because we need to pay the transaction on L2.

-On Starknet side we have:
+On the Starknet side, to receive this message, we have:

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_04_L1-L2-messaging.cairo:here}}
 ```

 We need to add the `#[l1_handler]` attribute to our function.
-This means that this function can only be used in L1 handler transactions which are special functions that can only be triggered by the sequencer following a message sent from L1.
-There is nothing particular to do to receive transactions from L1 beside that.
+This means that this function can only be used to process messages from L1.
+L1 handlers are special functions that can only be triggered by the sequencer following a message sent from L1.
+There is nothing particular to do to receive transactions from L1 besides that.
 It is important to verify the origin of the transaction so that we ensure that our contract can only receive messages from a trusted L1 contract.

-On L1, the important part is to build the exact same payload as on L2.
-Then you call `starknetCore.consumeMessageFromL2` by passing the L2 contract address and the payload.

 It is important to notice that when we send a message from L1 to L2, you have nothing to do on L2.
-The message is automatically consumed on L2 and the associated transaction triggered.
+The message is automatically consumed on L2 and the associated transaction is triggered.
 But if we do the opposite, we have to manually consume the message on L1.

+## Sending messages from Starknet to Ethereum

+When sending messages from Starknet to Ethereum, you will have to use the `send_message_to_l1` syscall in your Cairo contracts.
+This syscall allows you to send messages to the `StarknetMessaging` contract on L1.
+Unlike L1-to-L2 messages, L2-to-L1 messages are not automatically consumed, which means that you will need your Solidity contract to call the `consumeMessageFromL2` function explicitly in order to consume the message.

-To send a message in the opposite direction, what we would do on Starknet is:
+To send a message from L2 to L1, what we would do on Starknet is:

 ```rust
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_04_L1-L2-messaging.cairo:l2l1}}
 ```

-We simply build the payload and pass it, along with the L1 contract address, to the syscall.
+We simply build the payload and pass it, along with the L1 contract address, to the syscall function.

-and on L1:
+On L1, the important part is to build the same payload as on L2.
+Then you call `starknetCore.consumeMessageFromL2` by passing the L2 contract address and the payload.

 ```js
 function ex02ReceiveMessageFromL2(uint256 player_l2_address, uint256 message) external payable{